-This is the first in a series of posts covering our recent visit to the Isle of Skye and the Northwest Highlands of Scotland.
+This is the first in a trio of posts covering our recent visit to the Isle of Skye and the Northwest Highlands of Scotland.
 The story continues in the second post, The Dubh Slabs and concludes with The Knoydart Three.

 It was time for another reconnaissance of the Black Cuillin.
 We arrived at the youth hostel in Glen Brittle still harbouring an outside chance of doing a full traverse later in the week.